PHILADELPHIA REFLECTIONS

 Historical Motor Excursion North of Philadelphia

 The narrow waist of New Jersey was the upper border of William Penn's vast land holdings, and the outer edge of Quaker influence.
-In 1776-77, Lord Howe made it the focus of his attempt to subjugate the Colonies.
+In 1776-77, Lord Howe made this strip the main highway of his attempt to subjugate the Colonies.

-Chester, Delaware, Montgomery and Bucks Counties
+Montgomery and Bucks Counties

 The Philadelphia metropolitan region has five Pennsylvania counties, four New Jersey counties, one northern county in the state of Delaware.
 Here are the four Pennsylvania suburban ones.

-{William Penn and the Indians}
+William Penn and the Indians |